sorenmacbeth/flambo/Tutorial.md

-# flambo
+# TF-IDF using flambo

 We present a tutorial on how to use [flambo](https://github.com/yieldbot/flambo) to implement the classic [tf-idf](https://en.wikipedia.org/wiki/Tf-idf) algoithm.

-Flambo is a Clojure DSL for [Spark](http://spark.apache.org/docs/latest/) created by the data team at [Yieldbot](http://www.yieldbot.com/).
+flambo is a Clojure DSL for [Spark](http://spark.apache.org/docs/latest/) created by the data team at [Yieldbot](http://www.yieldbot.com/).
 It allows you to create and manipulate Spark data structures using idiomatic Clojure.

 As we walk-through the tf-idf example application, we'll highlight various flambo API usages and facilities.

 The code for the tutorial is located under the `flambo.example.tfidf` namespace, under flambo's [`/test/flambo/example`](https://github.com/yieldbot/flambo/tree/develop/test/flambo/example) directory.

-We recommend you download [flambo](https://github.com/yieldbot/flambo) and follow along in your REPL.
+We recommend you download [flambo](https://github.com/yieldbot/flambo) and follow along.
 Let's get started.

 ### What is tf-idf?

-TF-IDF (Term Frequency, Inverse Document Frequency) is a way to score the importance of words (or terms) in a document based on how frequently they appear across multiple doucments (or corpus).
+TF-IDF (term frequency-inverse document frequency) is a way to score the importance of words (or terms) in a document based on how frequently they appear across multiple doucments (or corpus).
 The tf-idf weight of a term in a document is the product of its `tf` weight:

 `tf(t, d) = (number of times term t appears in document d) / (total number of terms in document d)`